arcilli/investsuite-api-docs/docs/scenarios/cash_movements.md

 !!! info

-    We assume there is an integration between the Broker/Custodian and the Core Banking System (eg. through end-of-day files), that handles the corresponding cash transfers.
+    We assume there is an integration between the Broker/Custodian and the Core Banking System (eg. through end-of-day files), which is master of the `counter_account` and handles the corresponding cash transfers.

 1. The **Customer** (through the InvestSuite app) requests a withdrawal.
 This updates the `divest_amount` on the Portfolio, indicating the amount to divest.
 2. **InvestSuite** asynchronously runs Optimizer, resulting in an Optimization which, during the next rebalancing, will free up cash.